evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 From the plots, it is clear that the number of job postings are decreasing since the companies are slowing down by the end of year.
 But most of data analyst positions need the candidates with two or three years of experience.
 The distributions of Oct and Nov are both skewed left distributions.

-Now, let's us see the count of top 10 most frequent words:
+Now, let's see the top 10 most frequent words:

 <p align="center">
 <img src="./image/count10.JPG" width="250" height="200"/>